VIML/oniFixer/README.md

 This issue make NiTE crash when create UserTracker when using such ONI file.

-The patch had been commit to OpenNI pull request: https://github.com/VIML/VirtualDeviceForOpenNI2 You can also find patched file here: https://github.com/KHeresy/OpenNI2/releases/tag/KinectOniFix
+The patch had been commit to OpenNI pull request: https://github.com/VIML/VirtualDeviceForOpenNI2 You can also find pre-compiled patched file here: https://github.com/KHeresy/OpenNI2/releases/tag/KinectOniFix

 For existed ONI files, you can use this program to fix them. oniFixer use the VirtualDeviceForOpenNI2 project (https://github.com/VIML/VirtualDeviceForOpenNI2), open the exist ONI file and create a virtual device to record it again with all required properties.

 Just use command line:

   oniFixer.exe old.oni new.oni

 The new.oni should work again!